11_27_2025

 The 'last mile”: the critical stretch where quality can change

 From the meter to the tap begins what is called the 'last mile”: the water system inside the building.
-The responsibility for this section lies with the owner of the building or, in the case of apartment blocks and public premises, their manager.
-It is now widely recognised that water quality can undergo significant changes precisely at this stage.
+Responsibility for this section lies with the property owner or, in the case of apartment buildings and public premises, with their manager.
+It is now widely recognised that water quality can be significantly altered precisely at this stage.
 The risks can be of three types:

 A new era of responsibility: Legislative Decree 18/2023 and the figure of the GIDI